luisespino/Coronavirus_2020_11/2020-11/README.md

 ### Prediction of deaths due to COVID - 19 in Honduras

 This prediction was made on the 293rd day and deals with the number of deaths predicted for the 350th day after the COVID-19 in Honduras.
+According to the graph, it can be seen that on day 350 the mortality figure due to the virus would reach 500,000.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/6562969/98753311-a6bfa000-2389-11eb-9e90-9cd0d67d7794.png" width="400">